examLing/examling/HOWTO.md

 ### NChoices

-**WARNING: As of 23 May, 2023, this feature only works for dynamic questions.**

-For some **schoice** and **mchoice** questions, you may have more options to choose from that you would want to appear on the test.
+For some **schoice** and **mchoice** questions, you may have more options to choose from than you would want to appear on the test.
 For example, if the question is “Which letter is a vowel?”, the choices could be any of the 26 letters of the English alphabet.

 In this case, you can add a column titled “NChoices” and use it to specify how many options should be given on tests.
-For **schoice** questions, it is guaranteed that one of the options is the correct answer.
+It is guaranteed that at least one of the options is the correct answer.

 ![](img/extra_col_nchoices_00.png)